-Tom’s practice is focused on the representation of clients in complex civil litigation and criminal law.
+Tom’s practice is focused on the representation of clients in complex civil and criminal litigation.

 Tom’s civil practice is concentrated on personal injury, medical malpractice and wrongful death cases.
 However, he regularly represents clients in business and real estate litigation, First Amendment and civil rights claims, and environmental, zoning and municipal law.

 Tom’s criminal practice is diverse, ranging from representing clients charged with first degree murder, white collar violations, drug related crimes, and operating while under the influence violations.

 Tom graduated from Harvard Law School in 1972.
 In addition to practicing throughout Massachusetts, he is admitted to the United States District Courts in Massachusetts, Vermont, and Connecticut.
 He has taught at Western New England School of Law, as well as continuing legal education courses in the fields of personal injury law, criminal law and technology.

 Tom was active in the Obama campaigns in 2008 and 2012, serving on the New England Steering Committee since 2007 and on the National Finance Committee in 2011 and 2012.